Supreme Soviet of the Soviet Union: Structure

+Under the 1936 Constitution, the Supreme Soviet was elected for a four-year term, and the Soviet of the Union had one deputy for every 300,000 people.
+This was changed by the 1977 constitution; the term was extended to five years, and the number of seats in the Soviet of the Union was changed to be the same as the Soviet of Nationalities, regardless of the population size.

 The Supreme Soviet convened twice a year, usually for less than a week.
 For the rest of the year, the Presidium performed its ordinary functions.
 Often, the CPSU bypassed the Supreme Soviet altogether and had major laws enacted as Presidium decrees.
 Nominally, if such decrees were not ratified by the Supreme Soviet at its next session, they were considered revoked.
 In practice, however, the principle of democratic centralism rendered the process of ratifying Presidium decrees a mere formality.
 In some cases, even this formality was not observed.

 After 1989 it consisted of 542 deputies (divided into two 271 chambers) decreased from a previous 1,500.
-The meetings of the body were also more frequent, from six to eight months a year.
+The meetings of the highest organ of state authority were also more frequent, from six to eight months a year.
 In September 1991, after the August Coup, it was reorganised into the Soviet (council) of Republics and the Soviet of The Union, which would jointly amend the Soviet Constitution, admit new states, hear out the President of the Soviet Union on important home and foreign policy issues, approve the union budget, declare war and conclude peace.
 The Soviet of Republics would consist of 20 deputies from each union republic, plus one deputy to represent each autonomous region of each republic, delegated by the republics' legislatures.
 Russia was an exception with 52 deputies.
-The Soviet Union consisted of deputies apportioned by the existing quotas.
+The Soviet of the Union consisted of deputies apportioned by the existing quotas.